learn-co-students/module-2-code-challenge-round-1-nyc01-dtsc-ft-080320-code-chal-1599141903/readme.md

 # Code here
 ```

-### 4.2) Do these results imply that products that receive more TV advertising have greater sales?
-Explain how you determined this based on the model output.
+### 4.2) Can we infer that products with higher TV advertising spend tend to have greater sales?
+Explain how you determined this from the model output.

 This question is asking you to use your findings from the sample in your dataset to make an inference about the relationship between TV advertising spend and sales in the broader population.